Podcast episode

 • Commentaries on scriptures (sadly few of which survive completely): Origen wielded a powerful and highly-creative exegetical mind in his approaches to scripture, drawing on, and arguably surpassing, his forerunner Philo in his ability both to respect the literal, ‘surface’ meaning of scriptural texts and to plumb their depths for esoteric meanings.
 This body of work made Origen indispensable to the developing church, even as some of his doctrines caused them to reject him.

 • Systematic philosophical works: the Περὶ ἀρχῶν, De principiis or On First Principles (known only in Rufinus’ problematic Latin translation) and the Contra Celsum, Against Celsus.
 These two works are among our most powerful windows on the possibilities of Platonist philosophy (and theological metaphysics in particular) in tandem with the powerful new movement of Christianity.
 The On First Principles is a masterpiece of speculative theology based in esoteric reading of scripture along Platonist lines.
-The Contra Celsum is an apologetic (or polemical) defense of Christianity against a traditionally-religious Platonist writer’s attacks; it features in a podcast episode solely devoted to this essential controversy.
+The Contra Celsum is an apologetic (or polemical) defence of Christianity against a traditionally-religious Platonist writer’s attacks; it features in a podcast episode solely devoted to this essential controversy.

 The interview then moves on to the controversies surrounding Origen’s thought within Christianity and Origen’s esotericism.